projectcalico/calico/master/reference/calicoctl/commands/node/run.md

 sudo calicoctl node run --ip autodetect --ip-autodetection-method can-reach=www.google.com
 ```

-**interface=INTERFACE-REGEX**
+**interface=INTERFACE-REGEX,INTERFACE-REGEX,...**

-The `interface` method uses the supplied interface regular expression (golang
+The `interface` method uses the supplied interface regular expressions (golang
 syntax) to enumerate matching interfaces and to return the first IP address on
-the first matching interface.
-The order that both the interfaces
+the first interface that matches any of the interface regexes provided.
+The
-and the IP addresses are listed is system dependent.
+order that both the interfaces and the IP addresses are listed is system
+dependent.

 e.g.